entelect-incubator/.NET/Phase 3/Step 2/README.md

 }
 ```

-Add Extensions method in Pezza.Common to do the Pagination.
-Create a new Folder Extension in Pezza.Common with Extensions.cs
+Add an extension method in Pezza.Common to do the Pagination.
+Create a new folder called Extensions in Pezza.Common and add Extensions.cs

 ```cs
 namespace Pezza.Common.Extensions